FOSS4GAcademy/GST102FOSS4GLabs/Module 8 Lab/QGIS 2.8/Module 8 Lab.md

 ![Population Centers](figures/Population_Centers.png "Population Centers")

 Now that the data are in polygon form, it is straightforward to calculate their acreage.
 QGIS calculates areas in the units of the coordinate reference system, therefore the layer needs to be in a Cartesian coordinate system with units of feet or meters.
 Currently it is in a Geographic coordinate system with values of decimal degrees.
 You will save the layer to a new coordinate reference system.
-Then you can calculate the square meters of the polygons and convert those to acres or square miles etc.
+Then you can calculate the square meters of the polygons and convert those to acres or square miles, etc.

-12. Right click on the PopulationCenters polygon layer in the Layers panel and choose Save As…
+12. Right-click on the PopulationCenters polygon layer in the Layers panel and choose Save As…

 	a.
 Save the layer as PopulationCenters_albers.shp

 	b.
-Click the Browse button to open the Coordinate Reference System Selector.
+Click the Select CRS button to open the Coordinate Reference System Selector.
 Type ‘Texas’ into the Filter window.

 	c.
 Choose the NAD/83 Texas Centric Albers Equal Area EPSG:3083 CRS.
 Click OK.